Aqal-K/CS1037-project/ProjectPlan.md

 #### step 1: convert the .huf file to the .txt output using the encoding table
 - Open up the .huf file to binary read
+- Read the beginning of the .huf file to create the frequency table queue and reconstruct the huffman tree
+  - first byte read will tell the number of unique characters to use as a for loop parameter
+  - for loop for reading the first byte after for character and then 4 bytes for frequency integer and enqueue
+  - repeat the huffman table creation from step 2 of encoding
 - use the encoded file to traverse through the huffman tree (left for 0,right for 1)
 - once a leaf character is reached print the corresponding character into the output .txt file
 - go back to the root of the huffman tree and repeat the process until the end of the .huf file is reached